paszu/3DSRepo/FAQ.md

 + <a name="faq_latestfw" />**Q:** *I am on the latest firmware version, is my device hackable?*
   **A:** See [this](https://www.reddit.com/r/3dshacks/comments/4iry4s/).

++ <a name="faq_n3ds" />**Q:** *Do I have to do anything different for New 3DS vs and Old 3DS or 2DS?*
+  **A:** All device models are done in the same way; OTPHelper autodetects which model you are using and does the correct action for it when you select One Click Setup, including unbricking RedNAND on New 3DS.

 + <a name="faq_updatecfw" />**Q:** *How do I update Luma3DS?*
   **A:** Use Luma3DS Updater